 Looking to start a serious business out of it?
 If you are, then it’s best to tap into an established e-commerce platform for your startup.
 Online platforms like Shopify are user-friendly, very customizable, and easily scaled up.

-Consider creating your online clothing shop with one of these e-commerce platforms if you’re in it for the long haul.
-Aside from the benefits of an easy roll out, you get to tap into their vast network of affiliates and sales channels.
+Consider creating your online clothing shop with one of these e-commerce platforms, like Shopify if you’re in it for the long haul.
+Aside from the benefits of an easy rollout, you get to tap into their vast network of affiliates and sales channels.